 Dr. Naresh Saxena is a retired cardiovascular surgeon.
 He practiced at Valley Presbyterian Hospital in Van Nuys, Calif., from 1976 until 2004.
 He also served on the board of the hospital from 1995 to 1999 and as Chief of Staff from 1995 until 1997.
 Dr. Saxena was a member of the board of directors of First Commerce Bank from 1995 until 2010.
 He joined the Grandpoint board when First Commerce merged with Grandpoint in late 2010.

-Bruce Willison is a Professor of Management and former Dean (1999 to 2005) of the UCLA Anderson School of Management.
+Bruce Willison is Dean Emeritus of the UCLA Anderson School of Management, where he served as Dean from 1999 to 2005.
 He launched his academic career after 26 years in the banking industry, most recently serving as President and Chief Operating Officer of Home Savings of America and H.F.
 Ahmanson & Co.
 He was previously Chairman and Chief Executive Officer of First Interstate Bank of California.
 He has served on the Anderson School’s Board of Visitors since 1993.
 He also currently serves as a director of Health Net, Inc., SunAmerica’s annuity fund complex, and Move, Inc. He earned a bachelor’s degree in economics from UCLA and an M.B.A. in finance from the University of Southern California.

 Bertram Zweig was Counsel to Kaye Scholer LLP from 2001 until his retirement in 2012.
 Previously, he was a Partner in the Los Angeles office of Jones Day, where he was the Administrative Partner and Chairman of the Corporate Finance practice.
 He is a member of the American Bar Association and the State Bar of California.
 He is an Adjunct Professor at Pepperdine Law School, where he developed and taught courses in Venture Capital Finance for Emerging Hi-Tech Enterprises and Entrepreneurship.
 He serves on the board of directors of Wedbush, Inc., Zumbox, inc. and LegalSource LS, LLC.
 He earned an A.B. degree from the University of Pennsylvania and a J.D. degree from Columbia Law School.